Bandar (port): India

 The west coast of India, with its historic links to Persia, has several place names that include the word bunder.

 The city of Bombay historically had a number of piers along its waterfronts, each named after the cargo it typically handled (or at times a landmark or important personality).
-The piers have long gone, but the place names continue to be used today.
+The piers are long gone, but the place names continue to be used today.
 A coastal town in Andhra Pradesh by name Machilipatnam is also called Bandar by the local people over there.
 These include: